SebastianCotrina16/DenoPoc/README.md

 # Database
-To pull the DB Schemas
+To pull the DB Schemas (Only if you already have the tables on the db)
 ```bash
 deno task db:pull
 ```